Introduction

 What Day Was It 109 Days Ago?

 Have you ever wondered what day of the week it was exactly 109 days ago?
-Whether you're planning an event, reminiscing about a past occurrence, or simply curious about the passage of time, calculating the day of the week for a specific date can be a useful skill.
-So in this article, we'll look at the process of determining the day of the week for a date that falls 109 days in the past.
+That's why whether you're planning an event, reminiscing about a past occurrence, or simply curious about the passage of time, calculating the day of the week for a specific date can be a useful skill.
+In this article, we'll look at the process of determining the day of the week for a date that falls 109 days in the past.
 We'll explore the concept of days of the week, discuss the role of leap years, and provide a step-by-step guide to help you calculate the day of the week for any given date.

 Detailed Explanation